2026 Platform Comparison

 Pricing

-Pricing ModelFranchise / hardware + platform bundleUndisclosed revenue share with venue partners; riders pay per-ride
+Pricing ModelFranchise / hardware + platform bundleUndisclosed revenue share with venue hosts; riders pay per-ride, no software sold to operators

-Starting PriceContact for pricingNo upfront cost for partners
+Starting PriceContact for pricingNo upfront cost to hosts (revenue share undisclosed)

 Scale & Hardware